 Can the umbilical cord strangle my baby?

-There is a long-standing myth that if the umbilical cord is wrapped around a baby’s neck, it commonly leads to strangulation in the womb.
-This is not true.
+Not usually.
 The umbilical cord is made to handle temporary squeezing and compression and is also cushioned by a protective layer of Wharton’s jelly, so it poses little risk to a baby’s health when wrapped around the neck in the womb.

 What should doctors do during delivery if the cord is wrapped around my baby’s neck?